Linguly/.github/profile/README.md

 ### Linguly Core

-Linguly Core is the central place to shape the platform.
-It contains the Agents which are configurable using YAML files.
+[Linguly Core](https://github.com/Linguly/linguly-core) is the central place to shape the platform.
+It contains the [Agents](https://github.com/Linguly#agents) which are configurable using YAML files.
-Agents' capabilities are limited to each type's definition which can be extended by each contributor.
+Agents' capabilities are limited to the definition of each type which can be extended by the [contributors](https://github.com/Linguly#how-to-contribute).

 ### Agents

 Agents are our language learning methodology logic.
 In each Agent we can define:

- - which interfaces can be connected
+ - which [interfaces](https://github.com/Linguly#interfaces) can be connected
- - which models to be used
+ - which [models](https://github.com/Linguly#models) to be used
- - what data to store and what to read from the shared context
+ - what data to store and what to read from the [shared context](https://github.com/Linguly#shared-context)
  - how to interact with the user

 We can define and extend Agent's type and categories by developing them.